aridjayarecipes/cutesrecipes.web.app/content/post/2525-how-to-make-ultimate-slow-cooker-cabbage-sausage-and-amp-potatoes.md

-So that's going to wrap it up with this exceptional food slow cooker cabbage, sausage, & potatoes recipe.
+So that's going to wrap it up with this exceptional food slow cooker cabbage, sausage, &amp; potatoes recipe.
 Thanks so much for reading.
 I am sure that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!